junxit/us-congress-bills-110/bill.md

 - **(2)** in subsection (c)—
   - **(A)** by inserting “(1)” after “(c)”; and
   - **(B)** by adding after and below the end the following:
-    > - **(2)** With respect to agricultural and energy commodities, for the purposes of contracts of sale for future delivery and options on such contracts or commodities, a bona fide hedging transaction or position is a transaction or position that—
+    > - **(2)** With respect to agricultural and energy commodities, for the purposes of contracts of sale for future delivery and options on such contracts or commodities, the Commission shall define what constitutes a bona fide hedging transaction or position as a transaction or position that—
     >   - **(A)**
     >     - **(i)** represents a substitute for transactions to be made or positions to be taken at a later time in a physical marketing channel;
     >     - **(ii)** is economically appropriate to the reduction of risks in the conduct and management of a commercial enterprise; and